apcamargo/genomad/README.md

 ## Web app

-Certainly.
-Here's the revised version with improved flow and no repetition:

 geNomad is available as a web application on the [Galaxy](https://usegalaxy.org/root?tool_id=toolshed.g2.bx.psu.edu/repos/ufz/genomad_end_to_end/genomad_end_to_end/1.11.1+galaxy0) and [NMDC EDGE](https://nmdc-edge.org/virus_plasmid/workflow) platforms.
 There, you can upload your sequence data, view the results directly in your browser, and download the outputs for further analysis.